 I want to major in Equine Studies but my parents say I'll never get a job with that major.
 Is that true?

-Actually, the majority of equine studies majors at UNH obtain jobs in the equine industry after graduation.
-The equine industry is a $111 BILLION dollar industry in the United States.
+The majority of equine studies majors at UNH obtain jobs in the equine industry after graduation.
+The equine industry is a $111 BILLION industry in the United States.
 There are many, many career opportunities for motivated and skilled individual.

 Do I really need a degree to work in the equine industry?